esdalmaijer/PyGaze/README.md

 PyGaze - the open-source toolbox for eye tracking

-version 0.4 (25-03-2013)
+version 0.5 (22-12-2013)

 IF YOU DECIDE TO PUBLISH RESULTS OBTAINED WITH THIS SOFTWARE, PLEASE INCLUDE IN YOUR REFERENCES:

-Dalmaijer, E.S., Mathôt, S., & Van der Stigchel, S. (in prep.).
-PyGaze: an open-source, cross-platform toolbox for minimal-effort programming of eye tracking experiments
+Dalmaijer, E.S., Mathôt, S., & Van der Stigchel, S. (2013).
+PyGaze: an
+	open-source, cross-platform toolbox for minimal-effort programming
+	of eye tracking experiments.
+Behaviour Research Methods.
+	doi: 10.3758/s13428-013-0422-2

-This module is developed by Edwin Dalmaijer at Utrecht University, but would not be here if it wasn't for Sebastiaan Mathot of the Free University in Amsterdam (the libeyelink, libsound and libinput resemble parts of the code of his OpenSesame experiment builder, see: cogsci.nl/opensesame).
+This toolbox is developed by Edwin Dalmaijer at Utrecht University, but would not be here if it wasn't for Sebastiaan Mathot of the Free University in Amsterdam (the libeyelink, libsound and libinput resemble parts of the code of his OpenSesame experiment builder, see: cogsci.nl/opensesame).